 Winter Weather in Sedona

-The winter season in Sedona starts at the end of November and can be considered to be quite moderate.
-Snowfall is possible during December, January, and February.
+The winter season in Sedona starts at the end of November and is pretty moderate.
+Snowfall is possible during December, January, and February but heavy snowfall tends to be uncommon here (although it is not uncommon to see light dustings during the season).

 Average Winter Temperatures in Sedona